Smily1984/scala-rete/README.md

 An inference run finishes when no more new facts get produced as a result of one or more rules firing (i.e. when R6 fires and asserts the fact into WM, no more rules fire);
 A rule has a left-hand side (LHS) and a right-hand side (RHS);
 When facts asserted into WM match the LHS of a rule, RETE executes it's RHS and produces new facts;

+# Actor Design
+## Example of the network of RETE nodes being created for rule R1

+     Root
+    /   \
+   A1   A2
+    \   /
+      B
+      |
+      T
+Each rule gets a root node.
+Each pre-condition of a rule gets an alpha node.
+For example in rule R1 there are two pre-conditions (nasal congestion and viremia).
+That means that R1 gets two alpha nodes.
+## Root node
+Keeps track of it's underlying alpha nodes.
+When a root node receives a fact, it passes it along all alpha nodes it knows of.
+## Alpha node
+Has a predicate function that checks a rule pre-condition.
+If the predicate returns true, the fact is passed to the underlying beta node.
+If the predicate returns false, nothing happens.
+## Beta node
+Has always a left side and a right side.
+It receives facts from alpha nodes on it's left and right sides.
+## Terminal node
+When a terminal nodes receives a fact from a beta node, it executes the RHS of the rule.
+For example in R1, the terminal node will produce the "diagnosis influenza" fact.
+## Forward Chaning Loop (Inference Run)
+All facts produced by terminal nodes are "fed" to RETE, which then passes them to all root nodes in it's network.
+That's how forward chaining works.
+When no more terminal nodes fire, or the facts produced are already known, the inference run stops.